aquasecurity/tfsec/docs/checks/azure/database/index.md

 - [threat-alert-email-set](threat-alert-email-set) At least one email address is set for threat alerts

-- [threat-alert-email-to-owner](threat-alert-email-to-owner) Security threat alerts go to subcription owners and co-administrators
+- [threat-alert-email-to-owner](threat-alert-email-to-owner) Security threat alerts go to subscription owners and co-administrators